chenjiahan/rodal/README.md

-# react-dialog
+# Rodal
-A simple dialog for React.
+A React component for modal and dialog.